VietKhoaNguyen/Final-Project/README.md

 The defense process is:

-1. load the PIN distribution;
+1. load the PIN frequency distribution;
-2. rank PINs by probability;
+2. rank PINs by probability in descending order;
 3. remove the top N most frequent PINs;
 4. renormalize the remaining probability distribution;
-5. run the frequency-ranked attack again;
+5. run the frequency-ranked attack again on the filtered distribution;
 6. measure the new Top-10 success rate.

 The tested blacklist sizes are: